ejhumphrey/optimus/README.md

 Demonstration notebook
 ----------------------
 What does optimus bring to Theano?
-Here are a pair of quick demonstrations:
+Here is a quick demonstrations:

-* [Introduction notebook](http://nbviewer.ipython.org/github/ejhumphrey/fixme): a brief introduction to building, saving, and re-loading a network.
+* Introduction notebook (soon): a brief introduction to building, saving, and re-loading a network.
-* [Basic Neural Networks](http://nbviewer.ipython.org/github/ejhumphrey/fixme): using built-in data from scikit-learn, train a simple neural network classifier.
+* Basic Neural Networks (soon): using built-in data from scikit-learn, train a simple neural network classifier.
-* [MNIST with a ConvNet](http://nbviewer.ipython.org/github/ejhumphrey/fixme): an slight extension of the previous demonstration, using optimus to build a ConvNet.
+* [MNIST with a ConvNet](http://nbviewer.ipython.org/github/ejhumphrey/examples/mnist.ipynb): demonstration using optimus to build a ConvNet for the MNIST dataset, showing the basics of building a graph and training it with real data.

 Installation